Syngonosaurus

+Discovery and naming

+In 1869 Harry Govier Seeley named several new species of Acanthopholis based on remains from the Cambridge Greensand, including A. macrocercus, based on specimens CAMSM B55570-55609.

+In 1879 Seeley named the genus Syngonosaurus based on part of the type material of Acanthopholis macrocercus.

 In 1999 Xabier Pereda-Superbiola and Paul M. Barrett reviewed all Acanthopholis material.
 They concluded that all species were nomina dubia whose syntype specimens were composites of non-diagnostic ankylosaur and ornithopod remains; including Syngonosaurus.

+Syngonosaurus was synonymised with Acanthopholis in 1999, but the genus was reinstated in a 2020 study, when Syngonosaurus and Eucercosaurus were reinterpreted as basal iguanodontians.

+Classification

 Syngonosaurus was seen as an ankylosaur in both a 2001 publication and a 2004 publication.
-Syngonosaurus was synonymised with Acanthopholis in 1999, but the genus was reinstated in a 2020 study, when Syngonosaurus and Eucercosaurus were reinterpreted as basal iguanodontians.
+In 2020, Syngonosaurus was classified into Iguanodontia.